• Cart

 Pro tip: Do not mount the racing harness to baby seat mounts or the backseat floor.

 Lock it in and keep yourself safe with a quality racing harness from a manufacturer you trust.
-Explore Behrent's Performance Warehouse Resource Center for more auto racing gear tips, equipment buying guides, and safety information.
+Explore Behrent’s Performance Warehouse for more auto racing gear tips, equipment buying guides, and safety information.